allegroai/clearml-docs/docs/clearml_data/best_practices.md

 title: Best Practices
 ---

-Use ClearML Data to version and manage your data.

-The following are recommendations for practices for ClearML Data usage.
+The following are some recommendations for using ClearML Data.

-## Make Datasets Machine-Agnostic
+## Manage Datasets

-Store original dataset in a shared storage location (e.g. shared-folder/S3/Gs/Azure).

-ClearML Data supports efficient Dataset storage and caching, differentiable & compressed.
-Use ClearML Data to store data in a central location that you and your teammates can easily access and utilize anywhere

-## Version Datasets
+### Version Datasets

 Use ClearML Data to version datasets.
-After creating and populating datasets, they can be finalized.
-Once finalized, the dataset can no longer be modified.
-This way the dataset is reproducible and it is clear which version of the data was used in certain contexts.
+After a dataset has been created and finalized, it can no longer be modified.
+This way the dataset is reproducible, and it is clear which version of the data was used with which tasks.

-Once you have additional data, you can create a new version of the dataset and specify the previous dataset as a parent.
+Once you need to modify the data, you can create a new version of the dataset and specify the previous dataset as a parent.
-This way, the new dataset version inherits the previous version's contents and the dataset's contents can be updated.
+This way, the new dataset version inherits the previous version's contents, and the dataset's contents can be updated.

-### Manage Datasets
+### Organize Datasets for Easier Access

-Arrange datasets in "topics" or use-cases in projects
+Organize the datasets according to use-cases and use tags.
+This makes managing multiple datasets and accessing the most updated datasets for different use-cases easier.

+Like other tasks, datasets can be organized into [projects and sub-projects](../fundamentals/projects.md#creating-sub-projects).
-When creating a dataset, the dataset creates an individual task (unless otherwise specified).
-Datasets can be organized in projects and sub-projects by use case.
-Another tool available for organizing datasets are tags.
-When creating a dataset, add labels to the dataset, which will make searching for the dataset easier.
+Additionally, when creating a dataset, tags can be applied to the dataset, which will make searching for the dataset easier.

-Arranging and organizing datasets according to use cases and using tag makes managing multiple datasets easier.

-## Accessing Datasets
-Organizing the dataset will make it easier to access datasets.

-Specific individual datasets can be accessed with their ID or a name & project combination.
-If only a project is specified, the `get` method returns the most recent dataset in a project.
-The same is true with tags; if only a tag is specified with the `get` method, the method will return the most recent dataset labeled with that tag.
+When datasets are organized, you can more easily access the most recent dataset from a specific use-case.
+For instance, if only a project is specified when using [`Dataset.get`](../references/sdk/dataset.md#datasetget), the method returns the most recent dataset in a project.
+The same is true with tags; if a tag is specified, the method will return the most recent dataset that is labeled with that tag.

-With ClearML, you easily access the most recent datasets from a specific project or the most recent projects with a specific tag or combination of tags.
-Use the `Dataset.get` to get a specific Dataset.
-If only `dataset_project` is input, the method returns the most recent Dataset in the Dataset project.

-## Adding Statistics to Datasets
+## Add Statistics to Datasets
-(i.e. reporting some metrics/stats on the Datasets with the Logger)

-Users can report statistics metrics and debug samples on the Dataset itself.
-Use the [`get_logger`](../references/sdk/dataset.md#get_logger) method to access the dataset's logger object, then feel free to log a bunch of data to the dataset, using the methods available through the [logger](../references/sdk/logger.md) object
+Report statistics metrics and debug samples on the Dataset itself.
+Use the [`get_logger`](../references/sdk/dataset.md#get_logger) method to access the dataset's logger object, then feel free to log a bunch of data to the dataset, using the methods available with a [logger](../references/sdk/logger.md) object.

-plus you can add some metric reporting (like table reporting) to create a preview of the data stored for better visibility, or maybe create some statistics as part of the data ingest script.
+You can add some metric reporting (like [table reporting](../references/sdk/logger.md#report_table)) to create a preview of the data stored for better visibility, or create some statistics as part of a data ingestion script.

-you can use logger's [`report_table`](../references/sdk/logger.md#report_table) method

-### Deal with Periodic Data Modifications
+## Deal with Periodic Data Modifications

-Your dataset probably changes periodically, with more data coming in, fixes being introduced.
-If the data is updated into the same folder structure, which serves as a dataset's single point of truth, you can schedule a script which uses the dataset sync functionality which will update a dataset based on a folder .
-This will track the modifications made to a folder.
+Your data probably changes periodically.
+If the data is updated into the same local / network folder structure, which serves as a dataset's single point of truth, you can schedule a script which uses the dataset `sync` functionality which will update a dataset based the modifications made to the folder.
+This way, there is no need to manually modify a dataset.

-## Link versions to running experiments for easy reproduction

-In `Dataset.create` there is the method `use_current_task` (bool) – False (default), a new Dataset task is created.
-If True, the dataset is created on the current Task.
+This functionality will also track the modifications made to a folder.

+See the sync function with the [CLI](clearml_data_cli.md#sync-local-folder) or [SDK](clearml_data_sdk.md#sync-local-folder) interface.

+## Workflows

+Workflows involving datasets usually include these three steps:
+* Creating a dataset object
+* Populating the dataset
+* Using or modifying the dataset

+Take a look at the ClearML Data example workflows which use one or both ClearML Data interfaces:
+* [Dataset Management with CLI](data_management_examples/data_man_simple) - Tutorial for creating, modifying, and consuming dataset with CLI
+* [Folder Sync with CLI](data_management_examples/data_man_folder_sync) - Tutorial for using `clearml-data sync` CLI option to update a dataset according to a local folder.
+* [Dataset Management with CLI and SDK](data_management_examples/data_man_cifar_classification) - Tutorial for creating a dataset with the CLI and ingesting the data with the SDK
+* [Data Management with Python](data_management_examples/data_man_python.md) - Example scripts for creating and consuming a dataset with the SDK.